 The case is 12mm high.
 Like the width, it doesn’t wear as high as the spec indicates.
 The domed mineral crystal really pops from a 45° angle.
-You won’t have any problem sleeving the Orient Bambino under a shirt and jacket cuff.
+You won’t have any problem fitting the Orient Bambino under a shirt and jacket cuff.
 One downside is that some may find the crystal can be quite reflective in certain lights – I had a difficult time photographing the watch.

-Orient missed with the rest of the dial though.
+Orient missed it with the rest of the dial though.
 The issues all stem from the same overall problem that’s actually present on many of the Bambino models: the dial difficult to read.
-The dial, glass, hands, and markers are all so reflective that it makes the time difficult to read in most conditions.
-It would be interesting to see if this problem occurs with different color dials.
-It’s a real bummer given that the main purpose of a watch is to tell time.
+The dial, mineral crystal, hands, and indices are all so reflective that it really brings the legibility down.

 The hands are also not the optimal length to work with the slope of the dome.
-Part of the charm with domed crystals is the distortion of the hands at an angle (don’t get a Speedmaster fan going about this point).
+Part of the charm with domed crystals is the distortion of the hands at an angle.
 There is no lume on the hands.
 The hands are also flat and polished, making them easy to lose in the dial.
 The hour markers have the same issue; they just blend into the background.

 The date window is just ok.
 There is nothing significant about it.
 Color matching the date wheel to the dial would look spectacular but will never happen.
 With mechanical watches in this price point, it’s all about economies of scale with components to keep the cost down.

 The current generation of the Orient Bambino has their caliber F6724 automatic (except the Orient Small Seconds which features the in-house F6222 and the Orient Bambino Open Heart which features the F6T22).
 It hacks and hand winds.
 However, the rotor is loud and I haven’t found the power reserve to last more than 30 hours.
-The Bambino Version 3 does not have a display back.
-There are versions of the Bambino with an “open heart.”
+The Bambino Version 3 does not have an exhibition caseback.
+There are versions of the Bambino with an open heart.
 I’m not usually a fan of the open heart, but it’s a great option here in case you want to see the automatic movement.

-I’m always a little wary of 21mm wide straps on a watch.
-I was pleasantly surprised that the strap didn’t feel too chunky.
+I’m always a little wary of watches with a lug width of 21mm.
+But I was pleasantly surprised that the strap didn’t feel too chunky.
 The leather is pretty cheap as expected.
 Don’t be thrown off – it’s perfectly serviceable for normal use.
 Everyone that tried it on thought that is was comfortable.
 The case shape combined with the comfortable strap makes the Orient Bambino very easy to wear.

 The black leather strap slightly tapers down to 20mm at the buckle.
 It tucks nicely into a traditional buckle.
 If you don’t care for the stock strap on the Bambino, finding a 21mm shouldn’t be an issue since more and more 3rd party strap makers are offering them.